 Don’t feel like every pic has to be Instagram-worthy.
 Getting hung up on ideal lighting and the perfect pose can take you right out of the moment – and there’s a reason why amateur porn, with its spontaneity and imperfection, can be so much hotter than the professional stuff.

-But if you want to make sure those naughty pics are flawless, consider shooting a selection ahead of time and storing them in a secure app like Private Photo Vault – so your little niece or nephew doesn’t get an eyeful the next time they grab your phone.
+But if you want to make sure those naughty pics are flawless, consider shooting a selection ahead of time and storing them in a secure app like Private Photo Vault – so nobody else gets an eyeful.

 On that note, unfortunately, exchanging dirty pics can get you in real trouble if your partner turns out to be less than ethical.
 The advice up top, that nobody should ever feel pressured into sexting, applies triple to anything involving images.
 Be cautious and be safe.
 It’s a good idea to keep your face out of any really compromising photos, and cover up or Photoshop tattoos.
 And consider using apps that allow for “disappearing” content – once they’re gone, they’re gone.